DigitalDesignSchool/ce2020labs/README.md

 cd c:\github\ce2020labs\scripts
 bash create_run_directories.bash

-You can also associate .bash extension with Bash and run the script automatically in Far Commander by pressing Enter.
+Under Windows you can also associate .bash extension with bash.exe executable and run the script automatically in Far Commander by pressing Enter.

 Each created run directory contains the following files:

 top.qpf - the main project file.
-Can be loaded into Quartus GUI using "File | Open project" menu (everybody confuses it with "File | Open file" menu from time to time).
+You can load the project into Quartus GUI by doing "File | Open project" menu.
+Note that practically everyone confuses this menu item with a "File | Open file" menu item from time to time.
 Note that top.qpf is empty.
-It is OK because Quartus gets the actual information from top.qsf and top.sdc.
+It is OK because Quartus gets the actual information from top.qsf and top.sdc located in the same subdirectory as top.qpf.

-top.qsf - Tcl file with the project settings, like binding FPGA pins to signal names. top.sdc - Tcl file with timing settings.
+top.qsf - Tcl file with the project settings, like bindings of FPGA pins to signal names. top.sdc - Tcl file with the timing settings.

 Scripts to use in the command line:

-x_simulate.bash - run either Icarus Verilog or Mentor / Siemens EDA ModelSim x_synthesize.bash - runs x_configure.bash if the synthesis is successful x_configure.bash - requires x_synthesize.bash to run first
+x_simulate.bash   - runs either Icarus Verilog or Mentor / Siemens EDA ModelSim. x_synthesize.bash - runs x_configure.bash if the synthesis is successful. x_configure.bash  - requires x_synthesize.bash to run first.

 Scripts in each run directory used by other scripts:

-x_setup.bash is sourced by other x_* scripts. xx_gtkwave.tcl - is used by x_simulate.bash
+x_setup.bash      - is sourced by other x_* scripts.
+xx_gtkwave.tcl    - is used by x_simulate.bash
 xx_modelsim.tcl   - is used by x_simulate.bash

-10. You can use create_ce2020labs_zip.bash script to create a zip file for anybody who does not want to use git, bash scripts or command line. ce2020labs_before_20210613_111848.zip ce2020labs_20210613_111844.zip
+10. You can use create_ce2020labs_zip.bash script to create a zip file for anybody who does not want to use git, bash scripts or command line.

-TODO
+To run this scripts under Linux:

+cd ~/github/ce2020labs/scripts
+./create_ce2020labs_zip.bash

+To run this scripts under Windows:

+cd c:\github\ce2020labs\scripts
+bash create_ce2020labs_zip.bash

+This script does the following:

+1. Runs create_run_directories.bash to create all the necessary temporary directories.
+2. Clones schoolRISCV repository for the 3rd day lab exercises from https://github.com/zhelnio/schoolRISCV .
+3. Create two zip files with timestamps:

+ce2020labs_before_20210613_111848.zip - a file with simple exercises to check that the system is ready for the rest of the lab (Quartus is installed, all drivers are working with a board a student has). ce2020labs_20210613_111844.zip - a complete package.

+These zip files can be put into some web location for download.
+After a student gets this file, all he has to do is to unzip it, run Quartus GUI and open projects from the appropriate run directories.
+All work can be done in GUI, without command line.